melanieplageman/autobench/README.md

 Standard_F2s_v2,2,4,Standard_F2s_v2_4,1,20,10,140,10,0,mq-deadline,16,2,NULL
 Standard_F8s_v2,8,4,Standard_F8s_v2_4,1,65,11,520,11,0,bfq,NULL,NULL,1
 ```
+%% TODO: add memory_GiB to fio settings schema above and to all CSVs

 Then modify the included `load.py` script to point to the location of the CSV and run `load.py`.
 This will create a JSON file (if you specify `to_file=True`) which will be used in `fio.yaml`.
 Alternatively, you can create the JSON file yourself using the same schema as described in `load.py`.